shuozhixu/MaterLett_2025/README.md

 Follow [a previous GitHub repository](https://github.com/shuozhixu/Modelling_2024).

+## LSR

+Calculate the LSR of both edge and screw dislocations at 0 K. Follow [a previous GitHub repository](https://github.com/shuozhixu/FLAM2020-LSR).
+Consider the randomness of elements.

 ## GSFE

 Calculate the GSFE at 0 K. Follow two previous GitHub repositories, led by [Romero](https://github.com/shuozhixu/FLAM2020-GSFE) and [Mubassira](https://github.com/shuozhixu/Modelling_2024), respectively.
 Consider the randomness of elements.

-## LSR

-Calculate the LSR of both edge and screw dislocations at 0 K. Follow [a previous GitHub repository](https://github.com/shuozhixu/FLAM2020-LSR).
-Consider the randomness of elements.

 ## Dislocation/obstacle interactions

 Follow [a previous GitHub repository](https://github.com/wrj2018/MSMSE_2020).
 Run the following calcculations at 300 K and 1033 K, respectively.
 Consider three types of obstacles: void, B2 precipitate, and L12 precipitate.
+Answer this question: how is the standard deviation in dislocation/obstacle interaction strength compared with that in LSR?

 ### Dislocation/void interactions